jlooper/thinglearn/_posts/2015-06-05-essentials1.markdown

 We push electrons around by means of an **electric field**: a large source of negative charges that can push electrons around towards a positive charge.

 A **battery** is a source of **voltage** that can push electrons.

+For a more detailed writeup on electricity, visit [SparkFun](https://learn.sparkfun.com/tutorials/what-is-electricity).